nlorant-s/PyshGP/README.md

 ### What is NeuroPush?

 NeuroPush is a neuroevolution project that utilizes the Push Language to evolve neural network architectures and parameters.
-Neural networks are mapped to Push int and float stacks, providing a versatile and extensive search space for optimization.
+Neural networks are mapped to Push int and float stacks, providing versatile and extensive search space optimization.

 ### Why NeuroPush?